 The vast majority of voters—82 percent—think birth control should be covered in health insurance plans, even if employers are morally opposed to it.In May 2017, President Trump signed a "religious freedom" executive order, calling for new regulations that would harm women’s access to birth control and on October 6, the administration issued them.
 The new regulations create a sweeping religious exemption to the ACA’s contraception coverage benefit: They allow any corporation or university to use religion to deny their employees and students coverage for birth control.
 But whether a woman uses birth control should be up to her, not her boss or university.

-Regulations Status In effect as of October 6, 2017; Final Rules released on November 7, 2018
+Regulations Status Interim Final Rules in effect as of October 6, 2017; Final Rules released on November 7, 2018

 Read our comments on the Departments of Health and Human Services, Labor, and Treasury’s (the Departments) Interim Final Rules, “Religious Exemptions and Accommodations for Coverage for Certain Preventive Services under the Affordable Care Act”